Chaussettes99/STELLARSOL/README.md

 ![preview](https://github.com/Sugardust-io/STELLARSOL/blob/master/main/preview.PNG)

+NOTICE: STELLARSOL will be recieving a rewrite at some point in the future.
+At that time I will be migrating it away from a curses-terminal interface into a graphical GUI interface to further make it easier to work with.
+The code for celestial objects will also be recieving a rewrite so that they may be very easily included from within the program itself rather than having to mess around with JSON to do it.

 **What is STELLARSOL?**

 STELLARSOL, a combination of the words 'Stellar' and 'Sol' (referring both to our home solar system, and shorthand for 'console'), is a short passion-project I have been working on and am finally ready to release.
 In a very short description, it's an object position-tracker for whatever object you wish to track through the night-sky.
 If you object isn't included, it's fairly easy to include it and it doesn't involve rehashing a ton of code around to do it, meaning STELLARSOL is very expandable.